 That “both/and” mentality informs The Narrative from start to finish.
 “The youth view my history with some suspicion,” he raps on “Foreward, 1619.”
 “They wanna progress past religion and tradition.”
 But a powerful spoken word performance from Adan Bean at the song’s end shatters various assumptions about what that might mean (“I am the colored cog in the capitalist wheel… from master’s plantation to mass incarceration… whether it’s Little Rock or the Charleston Nine, trying to integrate or trying to stay alive”).
 On “Piano Break, 33 AD,” he admits that “thoughts of abortion taught me sanctity of life”; but on “Excellent,” ties the pro-life movement to another movement – Black Lives Matter – that the dominant narrative portrays as being in opposition.
 “Fight for justice from creation to the tomb, I know black lives matter and they should matter in the womb.”

-Before the final statement of “Piano Break,” the album comes to a closes with a duo of songs about fatherhood: “Words, 2006,” about raising a child with autism, and “,” an ode to men working hard to raise faithful, wise, and good sons and daughters.
+Before the final statement of “Piano Break,” the album comes to a closes with a duo of songs about fatherhood: “Words, 2006,” about raising a child with autism, and “

 These more personal songs may seem like outliers in an album largely about political justice, but Mother Teresa – in a textbook both/and stance – would have disagreed.